MANHATTAN, NYC, Central Auditory Processing Disorder Therapy

 How to Treat Central Auditory Processing Disorder

 Assessing and treating CAPD requires a multidisciplinary team, but diagnosis can only be made by an audiologist.
 During the evaluation, the audiologist measures the child’s specific auditory processing functions.
 This is done through a series of tests in a sound-treated room.
 The child will then be asked to listen to various signals and respond to them.
-A child must be at least 7 or 8 years old to ensure that they are mature enough to understand and take the test.
+A child must be at least seven or eight years old to ensure that they are mature enough to understand and take the test.

 Together with an audiologist, a speech-language pathologist (SLP) should be part of the diagnosis by conducting complete speech and language assessments of the child.
 An SLP can also help determine the precise nature of the disorder and its implications.
 Psychologists also play an important part, as well, to rule out any attentional or learning difficulties which play a part in auditory or listening skills.